What forms of payment does Charlton Lake Camp accept?

 Where do I get a fishing license?

-You may purchase your Sportsman Card and/or fishing license at Canadian Tire or Petro Canada in Espanola.
-Or you’ll find vendors in Whitefish Falls and Little Current as well.
+You may purchase your Sportsman Card and/or fishing license online at Service Ontario or Petro Canada in Espanola.

 Are there hiking trails?